tmtsoftware/csw/docs/src/main/commons/command.md

 ## Command-based Communication Between Components

 A component can send @ref:[Commands](../params/commands.md) to other components.
-The commands can be sent as following with three types of messages:
+The commands can be sent as one of the following three types of messages:

 * **submit** - A command is sent as Submit when the result of completion is desired.
 * **oneway** - A command is sent as Oneway when the result of completion is not desired.